-Parfumes are questionable for your health, but if you really want one, why not?
-However, do you really need more than one?
+Parfumes are questionable for your health, but if you want one, why not?
+However, do you need more than one?
 Probably not.

-If you have multiple ones, then maybe it’s a good idea to donate the rest or to give away to friends.
+If you have multiple ones, it’s a good idea to donate the rest or give them away to friends.

 49. Dead houseplants

 You can dispose of the dead plant and soil through composting.

 You can recycle old pens with Terracycle.
 They accept pens, pen caps, highlighters, markers, and mechanical pencils.

 Consider purchasing a refillable one in the future.